 Home

-I am a Postdoctoral Research Associate in the Cooper Group at the Leverhulme Research Centre for Functional Materials Design, University of Liverpool.
-My research integrates computational differential and discrete geometry to tackle challenges in materials science and statistical learning.
-Holding a Ph.D. in Computer Science from the University of Liverpool, with a background in applied mathematics, I focus on the development of geometric methodologies for Crystal Structure Prediction workflows.
-My research aims to uncover the geometric principles underlying molecular assembly processes and apply these insights to the targeted design of materials.
-By employing advanced computational techniques, I strive to bridge molecular dynamics and practical applications in material design through purely geometric modeling.
+I am a postdoctoral researcher in the Cooper Group at the Leverhulme Research Centre for Functional Materials Design, University of Liverpool.
+My research integrates discrete, computational and differential geometry domains to tackle challenges in materials science and statistical learning.
+Holding a Ph.D. in Computer Science from the University of Liverpool, with a background in mathematical sciences, I focus on the development of geometric methodologies for Crystal Structure Prediction workflows.
+My research aims to uncover principles underlying molecular assembly processes and apply these insights to the targeted design of materials.
+By employing advanced computational techniques, I aim to bridge molecular mechanics and practical applications in material design through purely geometric modeling.

 ORCID logo https://orcid.org/0000-0002-2115-7811